Learn More About Water Quality

 - 7 radiochemical contaminants (radionuclides)

 Curious About Your Annual Dose From Exposure to Radionuclides?Calculate Your Annual Dose.

-WATER QUALITY OF RIO GRANDE AT BUCKMANThe quality of the Rio Grande – The water quality at the BDD Project’s point of diversion is highly variable.
+WATER QUALITY OF RIO GRANDE AT BUCKMANThe quality of the Rio Grande – The water quality at the BDD’s point of diversion can be variable.
 Although it is often relatively clear, the Rio Grande at Buckman may become less clear with suspended sand, silt, clay, natural organic material and microbes.
-The quality of Rio Grande is monitored by the New Mexico Environment Department (NMED) Surface Water Bureau and DOE Oversight Bureau.
-They collects surface water and sediment samples and test them for different contaminants.
-Samples from Rio Grande and Pajarito Plateau are collected by the LANL as well.
-Results from the monitoring of Rio Grande are posted in the NMED database Intellus.
-The data is available to all members of the public.
+The quality of the water in the Rio Grande is monitored by the New Mexico Environment Department (NMED) Surface Water Bureau and DOE Oversight Bureau.
+They collect surface water and sediment samples and test for different contaminants.
+Samples from the Rio Grande and Pajarito Plateau are collected by LANL as well.
+Results from the monitoring of the Rio Grande are posted in the NMED database Intellus.
+The data is available to the public.

 BDD WATER TREATMENT PROCESSThe BDD Project Water Treatment Plant includes a series of conventional and advanced water treatment processes, beyond those that are commonly used across the nation.
 The conventional processes remove the vast majority of contaminants.
 The advanced processes provide additional finer treatment of the finished drinking water.
 Conventional treatment processes include coagulation, flocculation, sedimentation and disinfection.
 BDD applies raw water ozonation which improves the effectiveness of the conventional treatment.
 Advanced treatment is provided by membrane filters, ozone and granular activated carbon contactors.
 Disinfection is accomplished with lower amounts of chlorine because the high-quality water does not need as much chlorine.
 Click on the graphic below for more detailed information.